anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

-# Module 1: Setup foundations
+# Module 1: Provisioning automation

 In this module, you will get started with Terraform.
 We will enable requisite Google APIs and optionally update Organization policies.